MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Update-LapsADSchema.md

 ## DESCRIPTION

-The `Update-LapsADSchema` cmdlet extends the Active Directory schema with the Windows Local Administrator Password Solution (LAPS) schema attributes.
+The `Update-LapsADSchema` cmdlet extends the Active Directory (AD) schema with the Windows Local Administrator Password Solution (LAPS) schema attributes.
 The specific nature of the schema extensions is documented in
 [Windows LAPS schema extensions reference](https://go.microsoft.com/fwlink/?linkid=2233804).